He woke with a gasp, his body freezing and limbs heavy.

 Lucien clapped him one more time on the shoulder before he swept off through medical, his white coat (a nostalgic ancient Terran item that had been his father's) billowing behind him.

 "Matthew Lawson?"
-A human woman, dark brown hair cut precisely at her jaw, walked up to him, her eyes on the datapad in her hands.
+A human woman, dark red hair cut precisely at her jaw, walked up to him, her eyes on the datapad in her hands.
 She too wore a white coat like Lucien, evidently fond of the phased out garment as much as him.

 "That's me," he straightened.

 "Doctor Alice Harvey.
 Let's get you checked out," She put the datapad down on the cot next to him and peered at him before lifting up her activated omni tool.
 "Look here, please."

 He looked at the brightly glowing orange light as it scanned his body and then up at the face of the woman in front of him as she tapped the holographic interface on her forearm.
 The orange of her omni tool highlighted the sharpness of her features, her jawline and cheekbones standing out the most.

 "Looks good," Alice deactivated the interface and leaned forward.
 Her thin fingers probed the lymph nodes under his jaw and along his throat, slightly cooler than his skin (now finally warmed up from cryo).